-Roadmap to Divorce: Understanding the Divorce Process
+Roadmap to Divorce: Understanding the Divorce Process in Indiana

 The divorce process begins when you decide to terminate your marriage and begin planning the next chapter of your life.
 You will want to reach out to an experienced family law attorney who will sit down with you and listen to your goals and interests.
 With your goals and interests in mind, the process of filing begins.
 The following are each of the steps you will likely take during the divorce process.